Effectively treating angina

 How is refractory angina diagnosed?

-Diagnosing refractory angina can be challenging and requires extensive investigation by a specialist.
+Diagnosing refractory angina can be challenging and requires careful clinical assessment combined with specialist investigation.
 Due to this, the exact number of patients is unknown.
 However, estimates suggest there are 30,000 to 50,000 new cases of the condition each year in Europe alone.

 Patients are diagnosed with the condition when they have experienced chronic angina-type chest pain for 3 months or more despite having optimal treatment, which can include medication, the insertion of stents and/or coronary artery bypass surgery.